10th Unified Model Workshop and Tutorial held at the Met Office

 At the beginning of June each year, the Met Office hosts the annual UM User Workshop and Tutorial.
 It brings together scientists and software engineers from all over the world to review progress and make plans for the coming years.
 In its 10th year, the event saw 146 delegates from 11 countries attend from 24 organisations, with 28 delegates joining by video conference.

-The tutorial provides hands on training with the Unified Model (UM) and related systems for observation processing, data assimilation and verification.
+The tutorial (held between the 6th and 17th June 2016) provided hands on training with the Unified Model and related systems for observation processing, data assimilation and verification.
 It is held annually in the week prior the workshop to train new model users.
-The UM User Workshop serves as focal point for the UM developer community, which is organized in national and international partnerships and includes partners from academia and operational centres.
-The UM Partnership enables sharing expertise and costs for the development, evaluation and maintenance of the Unified Model used for numerical weather prediction and climate modelling at the Met Office.
+The UM User Workshop serves as focal point for the UM developer community, which is organized in national and international collaboration and includes partners from academia and operational centres.
+The UM Partnership enables sharing expertise and costs for the development, evaluation and maintenance of the Unified Model used for numerical weather prediction and seasonal and climate prediction at the Met Office.